RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-march-2024.md

 Thursday 7th March 2024 sees the third edition of the RSE Midlands conference.
-This year is hosted by the [University of Warwick](https://warwick.ac.uk/) at the University of Warwick’s beautiful [Scarman Conference Centre](https://warwick.ac.uk/services/conferences/spaces/scarman), and sponsored by [CRiSM (the Centre for Research in Statistical Methodology)](https://warwick.ac.uk/fac/sci/statistics/crism) and by the
+This year is hosted by the [University of Warwick](https://warwick.ac.uk/) at the University of Warwick’s beautiful [Scarman Conference Centre](https://warwick.ac.uk/services/conferences/spaces/scarman), and is sponsored by [CRiSM (the Centre for Research in Statistical Methodology)](https://warwick.ac.uk/fac/sci/statistics/crism) and by the
 [Society of Research Software Engineering](https://society-rse.org/).

 This year’s conference is a chance to build community, meet new and old friends, and learn more about the incredible